-New Park Educational Trust | £1,000 - £5,000 | quarterly deadlines (next 14 July)
+New Park Educational Trust | £1,000 - £5,000 | 14 April (quarterly deadlines)

 The Trust gives grants to individuals and organisations for the advancement of education for the public benefit.
 The Trustees have interpreted that as enabling them to support other charities working to help the education and development of young people, other organisations which carry out similar functions and individuals who need assistance with courses.